xhan97/StreaKHC/README.md

 ```
  ./bin/run_evalation.sh
 ```
-The experiment result is shown in /exp_out/ defaulty.
+The experiment result is shown in /exp_out/ defautly.

 ## Notes ##